Phil Fish: After Fez

 A Fez sequel was announced as "one more thing" at end of the Horizon indie game press conference during the June 2013 Electronic Entertainment Expo.
 A Twitter argument between Fish and GameTrailers journalist Marcus Beer a month later culminated in the project's cancellation and Fish's announced exit from the industry.
 In an episode of his show Invisible Walls, Beer had criticized Fish's recent response to questions about Microsoft's Xbox One self-publishing policy change.
 On Twitter, Fish condemned the industry for its negativity before his final tweet announced the cancellation and his leave.
 The news came as a surprise to the rest of Polytron, which has not commented on upcoming projects other than ports since the sequel's cancellation.
 Polygon listed Fish in their top 50 newsmakers of 2013 for the social power of his "caustic use of Twitter".

 In June 2014, Fish announced Polytron Partners—a new effort by Polytron to fund and support potential indie game efforts, like a publisher.
 For their first game, Polytron would work with Finji to provide the daily operations capacity for an "interactive musical landscape anthology" game named Panoramical.
 Fish was an early target of Gamergate; his personal and company records were hacked and released publicly in August 2014.
 Fish responded by announcing that the company and Fez property were for sale.

 After twice announcing his leave from the video game industry, Fish remained connected with Kokoromi.
 Together they finished SuperHyperCube in late 2016 as one of the first PlayStation VR games.
 He also designed the boot-up animations for the Analogue Super Nt console in 2017.

+Fish spoke about the cancellation of Fez 2 and his self-declared departure from the industry in a 2023 interview on the My Perfect Console podcast.
+He claimed that the cancellation had less to do with the argument with Beer and more with his own lack of interest in creating a sequel.
+He called the Twitter spat an "out" borne from his own frustrations at having suddenly become a public figure from Indie Game: The Movie as well as the obligations of trying to build on his success by creating a sequel he did not care to make.
+By Fish's recollection, Fez 2 only had very basic concept art which made the cancellation decision easy.
+Fish claimed he was working on a new project, which he hinted may not be a video game.